CleverCase/ember-bootstrap-controls/README.md

 This README outlines the details of using and collaborating on this Ember addon.

+## Upgrade Instructions
+Move into your root ember directory and run:

+`ember g ember-bootstrap-controls`

 ## Installation

-Add the following the list of dependencies in your `package.json` which can be found in the `app-ember` directory:
+Add the following the list of dependencies in your `package.json` which can be found in the root ember directory:
 - `"ember-bootstrap-controls": "wildland/ember-bootstrap-controls#v0.9.1",`

 Now run `npm install`.

-Move into your root ember directory `app-ember` and run:
+Move into your root ember directory and run:

 `ember g ember-bootstrap-controls`